Logo

 Marv Levy was a member of the Tau Kappa Epsilon fraternity.

-Marv Levy was admitted to Harvard University for graduate studies in 1951, earning a master's degree in English history.
+Marv Levy was admitted to Harvard University for graduate studies in 1951, where he earned a Masters of Arts in English history.

-Marv Levy's first coaching job was at St Louis Country Day School, coaching football and basketball, the latter of which he coached to a championship.
+Marv Levy's first coaching job was at St Louis Country Day School, coaching football and basketball; he coached the school's basketball team to a championship.

 Marv Levy interviewed with the University of California, Berkeley on February 2,1960, and was announced as the new head coach of the Cal Bears on February 5,1960.